rubailly/cloudera-bigdata-infra/README.md

 - Isolated YARN queues per telecom client
 - Automated deployment with Ansible playbooks
 - Optimized for 3-node cluster deployment
-- Configurable server IPs for flexible deployment
+- Interactive server configuration with password-based authentication

 ## Prerequisites

 - Three Ubuntu 20.04 servers with:
-  - Root SSH access to all servers
+  - SSH access to all servers
   - At least 8 vCPUs, 16GB RAM, and 100GB storage per server
 - Ansible installed on your local machine or jump host
+- sshpass package (will be installed automatically if needed)

 ## Quick Start